oeo/trk/README.md

   <img src="https://taky.s3.amazonaws.com/21hnnmjuyg0i.png" width="1116">
 </p>

-## benefits
+# benefits
-- :zap: recording an event is _fast_ and can be done in a fire-and-forget fashion
+- recording an event is :zap: fast and can be done in a fire-and-forget fashion
-- :zap: queries are _fast_ and can be done in real-time with no need for caching in most cases
+- queries are :zap: fast and can be done in real-time with no need for caching in most cases

-## limitations
+# limitations
 - **no regression.** the raw event is never stored, it is broken down and digested into specific locations based on configuration and then is hair-flipped

-## install
+# install

 using [npm](https://npmjs.org)